cqfn/cqfn.github.io/pages/freelance.md

 of the Bank of Russia.

-Complete the task and make sure the issue is closed: until the issue is closed (no matter why), the task is not done and will not be paid.
+Complete the task and make sure the issue is closed: if the issue is not closed (no matter why), the task is not done and will not be paid.

 Once the issue is closed, email us the full URL of the issue